bbgky/bbgky.github.io/about.md

 permalink: /about/
 ---

-### Academic Records
+### Academic & Industrial Records

+* Current Position: Data Scientist at trivago.com, Amsterdam, the Netherlands

-* Current Position: Postdoc researcher at UC Berkeley, USA
+* Position in the past: Postdoc Scientist at University of California Berkeley, USA

 * PhD in Physics: Leiden University, the Netherlands